-Two observers reviewed all CBCT scans independently.
-The reviewers checked and recorded all sinus findings and determined the patients' skeletal malocclusions via CBCT scans (according to the Steiner analysis and Wits appraisal).
-The pathological findings were classified into the following categories as described by Pazera $et\ al.^{10}$: $0=no\ finding,\ 1=mucosal\ thickening,\ 2=partial\ opacification\ with liquid\ accumulation,\ and\ 3=total\ opacification.$ The 2 reviewers agreed in 98 of the 105 cases, which resulted in interrater classification agreement higher than 90%.
+Two observers reviewed all the CBCT scans independently.
+The reviewers checked and recorded all the sinus findings and determined the patients' skeletal malocclusions via the CBCT scans (according to the Steiner analysis and Wits appraisal).
+The pathological findings were classified into the following categories as described by Pazera et al.10: 0=no finding, 1=mucosal thickening, 2=partial opacification with liquid accumulation, and 3=total opacification.
+The two reviewers agreed in 98 of the 105 cases, which resulted in an interrater classification agreement higher than 90%.